RE1 Exam Western Cape

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are indispensable as they state the content of the examinations, because they seek to describe what the examination questions will be testing.
-All examination questions are based upon the content as set out and in addition the Preparation Guides draw up precisely where you can find the pertinent information in the legislation.
+The Preparation Guides are vital as they specify the material of the exams, in that they seek to describe what the examination questions will be testing.
+All examination questions are based upon the content as set out and in addition the Preparation Guides map out exactly where you can discover the appropriate information in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-Every question in the question bank for all the regulatory examinations is based upon the “qualifying criteria” (or the knowledge column) as discussed.
-The questions must be linked to these knowledge requirements otherwise it might not be included in the examination as an examination question.
+Every question in the question bank for all the regulatory examinations is based on the “qualifying criteria” (or the knowledge column) as discussed.
+The questions must be connected to these knowledge criteria otherwise it may not be included in the examination as an examination question.

-One can not anticipate to be evaluated on legislation without having checked out the legislation.
-By reading the legislation you will get used to the meanings, terms and the manner in which the legislation is drafted.
-Checking out the legislation will assist you to translate the questions correctly.
+It is essential to check out the real legislation.
+One can not anticipate to be checked on legislation without having read the legislation.
+By checking out the legislation you will get used to the meanings, terms and the way in which the legislation is drafted.
+Please be encouraged that the exact same terminology and technique is used in the examination questions.
+The questions need to be technically appropriate because the correct legislative terms must be utilized at all times.
+Checking out the legislation will assist you to analyze the questions properly.